 Bright Lights, Big City

-Not long after I finished restoring this car, opportunity knocked and I purchased the yellow '66 Corsa convertible pictured elsewhere.
-I decided that I couldn't justify owning two Corvairs plus a Brand X for commuting, so I sold the Monza to my friend Walter Sullivan (no relation).
+Not long after I finished restoring this car, opportunity knocked and I purchased a yellow '66 Corsa convertible.
+I didn't want to park a vehicle outside in the Seattle climate, so I sold this coupe to my friend Walter Sullivan (no relation).
 He enjoyed the car for a couple of years then sold it to someone in Vancouver, WA.

 (If anyone knows of the whereabouts of this car, please contact me.
-I recently found what appear to be the original keys, complete with the knockout plugs intact!)
+I think I have the original keys, complete with the knockout plugs intact!)